John Searl

 About 1858, John Searl and family removed from Fond du Lac Co., WI, to Franklin Twp., DeKalb Co., IL.

-The 1860 U. S. Census taken on September 1, 1860, shows John Searles (age 40) born in Ireland with real estate of $800 and personal estate of $530 is a Farmer living in Franklin Twp., DeKalb Co., IL.
-Living with him is Eliza Searles (age 27) born in Canada, a Housekeeper.
-Also living there are seven Searles children, all born in Canada except for Mary, who was born in Wisconsin: Matilda Searles (age 15); John Searles (age 13); Christopher Searles (age 11); Eliza A. Searles (age 9); Thomas Searles (age 7); Robert Searles (age 6); and Mary Searles (age 3).
+The 1860 U. S. Census taken on September 1, 1860, shows John Searles (age 40) born in Ireland, and with real estate of $800 and personal estate of $530 is a Farmer, and is living in Franklin Twp., DeKalb Co., IL.
+Living with him are: Eliza Searles (age 27) born in Canada, a Housekeeper; Matilda Searles (age 15) born in Canada; John Searles (age 13) born in Canada; Christopher Searles (age 11) born in Canada; Eliza A. Searles (age 9) born in Canada; Thomas Searles (age 7) born in Canada; Robert Searles (age 6) born in Canada; and Mary Searles (age 3) born in Wisconsin.

 1861 Census for Durham County shows John Sorel (age 15) born in Upper Canada is a Servant living in Clarke Twp., Durham Co., Ontario, Canada.

-The 1870 U. S. Census taken on July 15, 1870, shows John Searl (age 49) born in England with real estate of $1,000 and personal estate of $500 is a Farmer living in Douglass Twp., Bremer Co., IA.
-Living with him is Catharine Searl (age 53) born in New Jersey, who is Keeping House.
-Also living there is Stephen S. Searl (age 8) born in Illinois.
+The 1870 U. S. Census taken on July 15, 1870, shows John Searl (age 49) born in England, and with real estate of $1,000 and personal estate of $500 is a Farmer, and is living in Douglass Twp., Bremer Co., IA.
+Living with him are: Catharine Searl (age 53) born in New Jersey, who is Keeping House; and Stephen L. Searl (age 8) born in Illinois.

 The 1870 U. S. Census taken on July 20, 1870, shows Joseph Cooley (age 26) born in Illinois is a Farmer living in Pine Rock Twp., Ogle Co., IL.
 Living with him is Matilda Cooley (age 25) born in Canada, who is Keeping House.
 Also living there are his two children, both born Illinois: James Cooley (age 7); and Wallace Cooley (age 2).
 Also living there is Robert Searles (age 16) born in Illinois.